EarthScope/rover/docs/development.md

 ---
-title: Rover Development
+title: ROVER Development
 layout: default
 ---

 ## Python 2 and 3 support

-Rover is developed using in Python 3.
+ROVER is developed using in Python 3.

 A combination of Python 2.7 and Python 3.5 and later are supported by auto-generating portable code using the